 Guys!
 I’m so proud of myself.

-After months of complaining to y’all that I’m struggling to manage my time since going off on my own, I finally took matters into my hands (literally) by printing + filling out these free Time Tracking Worksheets.
+After months of complaining to y’all that I’m struggling to manage my time since going off on my own, I finally took matters into my hands (literally) by printing + filling out some free Time Tracking Worksheets.

 Excluding a few travel days at the beginning + end of the month, I wrote down absolutely everything I did for every single half-hour increment throughout the month of April.